GreatGrant/My-Personal-Details-HngX/README.md

 ## Demo

-You can try the app online using Appetize.io: [My Personal Details Demo]([https://appetize.io/app/cuofr3n7g34sruujhqcbspgmkm?device=pixel4&osVersion=11.0&scale=75](https://appetize.io/app/u4vmqrs5be75ocjcquzfvsibe4?device=pixel4&osVersion=11.0&scale=75))
+You can try the app online using [Appetize.io](https://appetize.io/app/u4vmqrs5be75ocjcquzfvsibe4?device=pixel4&osVersion=11.0&scale=75)

 ## Installation